 Project work samples demonstrate your experience in various languages, libraries, CMS engines, and version control systems(among other technologies).

 Depending on the job requirements you may be questioned about toolset, code editor, and specific development tools in your workflow.
-Similarly the interviewer may want to know your level of comfort with modern APIs and libraries like NodeJS or jQuery.
+Similarly, the interviewer may want to know your level of comfort with modern APIs and libraries like NodeJS or jQuery.

 These aren’t really questions you can prepare for, other than answering honestly.
 But if there’s a particular concept you don’t understand it may be worthwhile to do a bit of cramming.

 But please note the goal isn’t to know everything.
 Nobody knows everything.
-Developers with 20+ years experience still hit Google to find solutions they don’t know.
+Developers with 20+ years of experience still hit Google to find solutions they don’t know.

 The best answer to something you don’t know is “I don’t know, but I’m always willing to learn”.

-Also consider the possibility of a coding test meant to gauge your skills.
+Also, consider the possibility of a coding test meant to gauge your skills.
 Some are take-home while others can be done onsite.
 These are made to test your prerequisite knowledge of fundamentals to ensure you can do the job.